electrode-io/electrode-native/docs/platform-parts/container.md

 - The Maven publisher is used for an Android container.
 Upon generation of the Electrode Native container, and compilation of it, Maven publishes the resulting AAR artifact to a Maven repository of your choice--this can be your own custom Nexus for example.

+- The jcenter publisher is used to publsh the android container's generated binary file(.aar) to your bintray repository.

 - The Git publisher can be used for both the Android or iOS container.
 When you generate a container, the Git publisher publishes the complete generated container project to a Git repository of your choice--probably GitHub.

 A Container is versioned.
 Every time an Electrode Native container is re-generated, its version is updated.
 For the Maven publisher, the version is part of the AAR artifact.
 For the Git publisher, a Git tag is used to denote the version.